Executive Summary

 Resiliency, as noted, is about going beyond emergency management.
 It is no longer about adapting but learning to thrive on challenges.
 It is about a desire to do more than just go with the flow.
 It is about understanding the nature of the forces we are dealing with.
 It is an intentional and creative effort to make our communities and or personal lives the best they can be.

-The human brain is an organism for learning.
-Solving problems is what nature created us to do.
-We learn in order to solve problems, but we also learn to build character and virtue.
+The human brain is made for learning.
+Solving problems is what nature (or if you will, God) created us to do.
+We learn in order to solve problems, but we also learn in order to build character and virtue.
 As problems and crisis mount, as existing intuitions and methods prove inadequate, we must innovate and refine the art and science of learning.

 Organization

 Where people work together there must be organization.
 Under a plan roles and relationships are formalized, tasks and objective assigned and monitored.
-This requires organization and effective management.
+This requires leadership and effective management.
 It is through community organizations that visions are turned into reality.
+Our acronym is POES: Plan, Organize, Execute and Sustain.

 REconomy

-At the heart of the model is resilient business: A business model that pursues innovation, efficient use of resources and strengthens local economies through development of latent capital and human resources found in the community.
-It is an entrepreneurial program – social entrepreneurship and business development.
-It requires a sound plan.
+At the heart of the model is resilient business: A business model that pursues innovation, efficient use of resources, and strengthens local economies through development of latent capital and human resources found in the community.
+It is an entrepreneurial program – social enterprise and development.
 It requires people to take risk.
 It takes hard work

 If you want change, it must pay for itself.
-There is not, in fact, enough outside money to make the necessary changes.
-The capacity to produce wealth, real wealth and not illth, is mandated for every community.
+There is not, in fact, anywhere near enough outside money to make the necessary changes in every community.
+The capacity to produce wealth, real wealth, not just money, is mandated for each community.

 The Plan